 Member Spotlight: Christopher R. Riano

-Riano is assistant counsel to N.Y.
-Governor Andrew Cuomo and public scholar of constitutional law.
+Riano is executive director of the Center for Civic Education and public scholar of constitutional law.
 He lives and works in Manhattan.

 What do you find most rewarding about being an attorney?